 - DON'T scale up video customer contact as a standalone solution, without integrating in your own front-end, architecture or website.

-Like to discover the other 3 common pitfalls?
 Click here to listen to the full podcast episode >